ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 * A sample NSX Distributed Logical Router (DLR) is deployed for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 * An NSX Edge appliance is deployed and configured to perform network address translation (NAT) from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.

-  The NXS edge is not deployed for instances that are private only.
+  The NSX edge is not deployed for instances that are private only.
   {:note}

 * If you installed the Veeam on {{site.data.keyword.cloud_notm}} service, the NSX Manager is configured to do a daily backup of the NSX configurations.
 For more information, see [Considerations when installing Veeam on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-veeam_considerations#considerations-when-you-install-veeam-on-ibm-cloud).